dodevops/terraform-provider-ldap/README.md

 To generate or update documentation, run `go generate`.

-In order to run the full suite of Acceptance tests, first make sure to have a running LDAP server and set the environment variables LDAP_URL, LDAP_BIND_DN and LDAP_BIND_PASSWORD accordingly.
+In order to run the full suite of Acceptance tests, first make sure to have a running LDAP server.
 We've included a docker-compose file to quickly start a matching test server.

     cd contrib/test-ldap-server
     docker-compose up -d

+Then you can set the following environment variables:

+- LDAP_NONTLS_URL: The non-TLS enabled URL to the LDAP server
+- LDAP_BIND_DN: The bind DN to access the LDAP server
+- LDAP_BIND_PASSWORD: The bind password to access the LDAP server
+- LDAP_TLS_URL: The TLS enabled URL to access the LDAP server

+The URL variables are used to test the non-tls, TLS and STARTTLS features of the provider.

+If you use the provided test server, the variables are already set for you.

 Afterwards run `make testacc`.